 There are no relays.
 The power supply is always on and the T-R switching is done by the pre-driver enable circuit.
 I have a delay circuit using a basic PIC microcontroller chip to allow my antenna relay to settle before applying RF power to it.
 Some day I hope to also use the PIC to include some fault protection.

 Most class-E transmitters use either a class-H analog or a PWM modulator.
 Either of these gives good results but being lazy I do it the old fashioned way.
 I used a big inductor (actually a 1500W surplus Ashly power transformer) to feed the DC to the RF deck and just capacitor couple the same Ashly power amplifier into it that I was using for the Viking.
 This sounds fine and given the relatively low average power of speech its really quite efficient if a little low-tech.
 Its pretty standard high-level modulation like broadcast transmitters have used for years but because the audio amplifier is a good match to the RF deck there's no modulation transformer needed!

 The power supply is a pair of 24V 10A switching supplies in series.
 With this configuration I can switch between 24V for tuneup and 48V for full power operation.
 An additional 12V 4A switcher is used to power the drivers.
 These supplies weren't expensive but they don't seem to generate any significant RF noise.

 Update: 12/10/2015 - The RF deck has been updated to use (4) ST Micro STW15N80K5 MosFets instead of the former (8) Fairchild FQA11N90 parts.
 The ST's are much easier to drive and have lower on resistance.
 So far, so good with these parts.
 One of these days I hope to put the rest of the case around it.
-In the mean time, *DON'T* touch the left end of the copper inductor!
+In the mean time, please *DON'T* touch the left end of the copper inductor!
 You'd get a nasty RF burn!